turbot/guardrails-samples/calculated_policies/aws_s3_bucket_lower_case_tags/README.md

 Each tag will be checked for case, and if there is an upper case character, it will be converted to lower case.

 ### Template Input (GraphQL)
 The template input to a calculated policy is a GraphQL query.
-In this case the query selects various metadata about the bucket:
+In this case the query selects tagging metadata about the bucket:
 ```graphql
 {
   bucket{